Dutch commandos wounded in shooting outside Indiana hotel

-Three Dutch commandos in the US for training exercises were wounded in a shooting outside their hotel in Indianapolis on Friday night, the Dutch Defense Ministry said, Trend reports citing Al Arabiya.
+Three Dutch commandos in the United States for training exercises were wounded in a shooting outside their hotel in Indianapolis on Friday night, the Dutch Defense Ministry said, Trend reports citing Reuters.

 One of them was in critical condition, a statement published on Saturday said.
 The men were in the state of Indiana for training, it said, adding that local police were investigating the incident.
 No arrests have been made.